erikdubois/AntergosI3/README.md

 Check <b>config</b> file in .i3 to see all the settings and more explanations.

+# Extra 1.
+Autoboot into i3

-# xx.
+# Extra 2.
 Gaps or no gaps

 Additional i3-gaps - not needed